HIMACHAL PRADESH TOURISM GUIDE

 Capital of Himachal Pradesh:

 Built in the mid-eighteenth century, Shimla was highly popular among the British royalty after it was named the ‘Summer Capital of India’.
 The Parliament used to move up to the hills to get a break from the hot Indian summers.
-The town is a picturesque place dotted with charming bungalows and shops made of stone.
-A perfect setting for romance or to go on a idle holiday.
+A town is a picturesque place dotted with charming bungalows and shops made of stone.
+A perfect setting for romance or to go on an idle holiday.
 The best way to see Shimla is to pick up a tour book, which tells a small history of the buildings and churches.

 History of Himachal Pradesh:

-Himachalis lead a simple and quiet life, tending their orchards, fields and flocks.
+Himachalis lead a simple and quiet life, tending their orchards, fields, and flocks.
 The population is composed of a variety of distinctive hill tribes: Gadis, Gujaris, Kinnauris, Lahulis, Pangwalis, and Rajputs.
 Hindi (the official state language) and Pahari are the principal languages.
-Himachal Pradesh is the least urbanized state in India; the urban population accounts for less than 10 per cent of the total.
+Himachal Pradesh is the least urbanized state in India; the urban population accounts for less than 10 percent of the total.
 The simple people of Himachal Pradesh still hold their gods in awe.

 Culture in Himachal:

-Keeping alive their rich highland identity, they remain immersed in the annual rounds of fairs and festivals full of music, song and dance.
+Keeping alive their rich highland identity, they remain immersed in the annual rounds of fairs and festivals full of music, song, and dance.
 The Shimla hills, the Kullu valley (including the town of Manali), and Dalhousie are tourist attractions.
 Skiing, golfing, fishing, trekking, and mountaineering are activities for which Himachal Pradesh is ideally suited.